 “Unless the fire had happened, I think it’s very doubtful that we would have ever landed on the Moon,” Kraft said.
 “And I know damned well we wouldn’t have gotten there during the 1960s.
 There were just too many things wrong.
 Too many management problems, too many people problems, and too many hardware problems across the whole program.”

 The next day, January 28, is the anniversary of the Space Shuttle Challenger disaster.
 Shuttle Challenger was destroyed on January 28, 1986, a mere 73 seconds into mission 51-L as a flaw in the starboard solid rocket booster allowed a secondary flame to burn through supports and cause the external tank to explode.
 It was the kind of cold day that we haven't had here in some years.
 It has been reported that it was between 20 and 26 around the area on the morning of the launch and ice had been reported on the launch tower as well as the external tank.
 O-rings that were used to seal the segments of the stackable solid rocket boosters were too cold to seal.
 Launch wasn't until nearly noon and it had warmed somewhat, but the shuttle had never been launched at temperatures below 40 before that mission.
 Richard Feynman famously demonstrated that cold was likely the cause during the televised Rogers Commission meetings, dropping a section of O ring compressed by a C-clamp into his iced water to demonstrate that it had lost its resilience at that temperature.
+The vehicle would have been colder than that iced water.

 There's film from inside Columbia until the moment the vehicle is ripped apart by the aerodynamic forces.
 I suspect the forces ripped apart their bodies just as fast.